clef/clef-wordpress/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Clef is the simplest and most secure way to sign in to WordPress: no passwords, no temporary codes, strong encryption, multi-factor authentication, single sign-on/off, free forever.
+The simplest and most secure way to log in to WordPress: no passwords, no temporary codes, single sign-on/off.

 == Description ==